ZJGSU-Open-Source/docker-oj/README.md

 ### Known issues

 + [GoOnlineJudge](https://github.com/ZJGSU-Open-Source/GoOnlineJudge) does not support x64 systems yet.
-[Issue 4](https://github.com/ZJGSU-Open-Source/RunServer/issues/4).

-Therefore OJ in container actually **cannot** work yet.
+Track the [issue](https://github.com/ZJGSU-Open-Source/RunServer/issues/4).Therefore OJ in container actually **cannot** work yet.

 + You have to specify the port maps when starting a container.
 GoOnlineJudge runs at 8080 port.